Skip to content

 Transport / Shipping notes: Lightweight and easy to transport lying flat.
 The profiles are not intended to be bent or curved.

-FAQs - Frequently asked questions about building Lean-to roofs in Ireland
+Frequently asked questions about building Lean-to Roofs in Ireland

 1. Do you need planning permission for a lean-to roof in Ireland?